KarlFarrugiaIcon/OreillyKatas2023/README.md

 Four named MVPs are being proposed:
 *  MVP 1: Road Warrior Soft-Launch - As the namesake implies, this MVP will involve launching the product with just the essential, barebones features, suitable enough to introduce the potential of the product to the market.
 The majority of requirements specified in the initial spec are covered completely, with other less critical requirements being delivered in part or planned for launch in a future MVP.
 This MVP will help establish 'Road Warrior' into the travelling organisation app market, and potentially even introduce investment opportunities.
 The inclusion of lightweight advertisements in the barebones version of the application will also introduce a new and immediate stream of revenue, scaling based on the number of users (as will running costs, as a matter of fact).

-*  MVP 2: Shared Dashboards - Introduce features that support collaboration/sharing among authenticated users, expanding the social elements of the application.
+*  MVP 2: Shared Dashboards and Integrations - Introduce features that support collaboration/sharing among authenticated users, expanding the social elements of the application.
 At this point, all baseline requirements from the original specification barring reporting & analytics are implemented to some degree.
 Expanding integrations with user's mailboxes, additional booking agencies will also increase traffic on the application, increasing traffic and introducing new opportunities for further investments.

 *  MVP 3: Subscription Model, Analytics & Reporting - By the time that the development and planned delivery of MVP3 is underway, the project should have established an audience (this will be assisted through relevant marketing efforts).
 A larger audience in addition to increased features (and complexity of said features), means that computing costs will increase just as well.
 Advertisements will cover a portion of these running costs, however, to offer a more seamless experience as well as more advanced (resource intensive) features, a subscription model will be released.